 An annual subscription to Rosetta Stone is only $7.99 a month and gives you access to all of the languages.
 They also have a 24 month option that works out at $5.99 a month, such a great deal!
 Or if you wanna try it out before committing, their 3 month subscription costs $11.99.

 Such a steal considering the amount of awesome features their app has.
 Rosetta Stone is way more affordable than going to classes or hiring a tutor, and their approach to learning is just better.
+Especially not that they're offering free tutoring sessions through the end of June!

 I've been using Rosetta Stone for 2 months now, and I'm really proud of my progress.
 Their app makes it easy to stick to it and not give up.